Ahhh… preschool photography. One of my favourite genres.

 Now I enjoy the thrill that comes from drawing out real smiles and candid happy moments from children who just met me.
 I get to go home satisfied I achieved something in challenging circumstances.

-A BIG thank you to Belinda Pawlik who collaborated with us to create this post on preschool photography.
+A BIG thank you to Belinda Twist who collaborated with us to create this post on preschool photography.
 I hope you found it helpful!

-Looking for a photographer for your kindergarten, pre-school or early childhood education centre?
+Looking for a photographer for your kindergarten, pre-school or early childhood education centre in Melbourne, Australia?
 Get in touch with Belinda at Kinder Photos.

 Enter your info below to join the challenge!